FEMA Wireless Emergency Alerts

 There are several different types of alert messages sent with this particular service:

-• The first is an emergency warning that involves imminent threats to life or property.
-The National Weather Service or other authorized emergency management agency issues these notices.
+• The first is an emergency warning about imminent threats to life or property.
+The National Weather Service or another authorized emergency management agency issues these notices.
 Examples of this type include Tornado warnings, hurricanes, and other weather catastrophes.

 • The second type includes notices called Amber Alerts.
 Amber alerts involve missing children.
-Their purpose is to quickly distribute information to the general public that is related to the missing individual and others related to the case.
+Their purpose is to quickly distribute information to the general public about the missing individual and others related to the case.

 • Third are messages issued by the President of the United States.